mobileposse/puzzle/README.md

 If you are interested, try improving the solution by adding one or more of the following:

-* Expand the algorithm so that a user can request multiple seats (together)
 * Web app that shows a seat view and shows the best available seats based on the requested number of seats